amazon-biobank/biobank/README.md

 * Size of a BitTorrent magnet link: 20 bytes
 * Time to generate a magnet link from a 1 GB file: 18 seconds
 * Time to download 1 GB using Torrente and micropayments (2MB/s network): 9 minutes
-   - For reference: Time taken to download 1 GB in a conventional BitTorrent without micropayments (2MB/s network): 8 and half minutes
+   - For reference: Time to download 1 GB in a conventional BitTorrent without micropayments (2MB/s network): 8.5 minutes

 Below are preliminary numbers about some operations of the system.
 Note that it was measured using a remote private server, contacted via VPN rather than using the public Internet.
 Also, we used a Hyperledger Fabric test network, instead of a production-ready one.
 * Time taken to read details about a DNA data: 367 millisecond